Avira Review: Quick Expert Summary

 While I really like Avira’s game booster, I still think Norton’s game booster is better, because of the way it reallocates system processes so that games can run more efficiently.
 Norton’s game booster is the only tool on the market that has actually allowed me to increase my graphic settings and frame rates while gaming.

 But overall, I’m really happy with Avira’s device optimization features — they’re some of the most advanced of any system tune-up tools that I’ve tested.

 Virtual Private Network (VPN)

-Avira’s Phantom VPN provides good security, a decent server network, fast speeds, and a no-logs policy — but it’s unable to consistently access streaming sites.
+Avira’s Phantom VPN provides good security, a decent server network, fast speeds, and a no-logs policy — but I couldn’t get it to consistently work with streaming sites available in my location.
 Phantom VPN Pro with unlimited data is bundled with Avira’s premium Prime package, whereas lower-tier plans are limited to only 500 MB of browsing data per month (which is not very much at all).
-That said, you can get the unlimited VPN as a separate purchase for $59.99 / year — but considering that a Prime subscription doesn’t cost much more than this, most users are better off just buying Prime.
+That said, you can get the unlimited VPN as a separate purchase for $36.99 / year — but considering that a Prime subscription doesn’t cost much more than this, most users are better off just buying Prime.